 Other examples abound:

-Last year, Charlottesville’s City Council belatedly created a policy they were supposed to have had in place for years while attempting to phone in to participate in council meetings.
+Last year, Charlottesville’s City Council belatedly created a policy they were supposed to have had in place for years governing when members can phone in to participate in council meetings.

 “The overall issue to me is that this law has been on the books for four years.
 So how did Charlottesville miss it?”
 Megan Rhyne, executive director of the Virginia Coalition for Open Government and a regular Mercury columnist, told The Daily Progress.